 At the final stages of doctoral research, many might wonder, how to utilise the findings in practice – besides a career in academia or planning practice, some might also think about developing their own business idea or to change existing practice.
 UnternehmerTUM helps young researchers to turn research inventions into practical innovations.
 In this workshop, participants can learn to develop a business idea out of their own research.

 Entrepreneurship and Planning – these two are not frequently mentioned together.
-Yet, planners often see themselves as innovators on local and regional scales.
+In times of the knowledge economy, the success of cities and regions depends more and more on their ability to innovate.
+Should planners encourage this development?
+If yes, how can they do this?
+Planners also sometimes see themselves as innovators on local and regional scales.
 At the same time, more and more technological start-up move into the realms of planning, architecture, and geo-localised data.
-In which way can planners react to, benefit from, or become part of this development?
+In which way can planners react to, benefit from, or even become part of this development?

 Best Paper Prize and Publication

 As in the previous years, the track chairs will jointly decide to award a best paper prize among all entries to the conference that are marked by the authors to be considered.
 The awarded paper, along with other nominated papers, has the chance to be published in DISP - The Planning Review.